In the guide

 Allergen information can be provided in writing on menus, chalkboards, notices, etc by simply listing the allergens present in the food.
 Alternatively, a single allergen notice specifying the allergens present in every dish is permitted, provided that it is visible to the customer prior to ordering.

-The most reliable way of providing the allergen information is in writing; this should be considered best practice.
+The most reliable way of providing the allergen information is in writing; this is considered best practice.

 Signposting: on the premises

-The notice should be visible to customers where they place their order and, as above, if they can place their order from multiple locations the signposting should be displayed at each one.
+The notice must be visible to customers where they place their order and, as above, if they can place their order from multiple locations, the signposting must be displayed at each one.

-If a customer asks about allergens you must give them complete and accurate information; this is best achieved using an allergens file.
+If a customer asks about allergens, you must give them complete and accurate information; best practice to achieve this is by using an allergens file.

-The Food Standards Agency (FSA) has produced an allergen chart for this purpose, which can be downloaded from the FSA website.
+The Food Standards Agency (FSA) has produced an allergen chart for this purpose.

-The file should always be kept in the same place and all staff should be trained on how to use it.
-If asked about allergens, staff should never answer from memory or guess, they should check the file every time.
+Best practice is to always keep the file in the same place and to train all staff on its use.
+If asked about allergens, staff must never answer from memory or guess, they must check the file every time.
 Allow the customer to see the relevant page in the file if they would like to do so and let them make the decision as to whether it is safe for them to eat the food.

-If a recipe changes you will have to check the new ingredients and make any necessary changes to the file as soon as the change is made; any delay means that customers are being given incorrect information, which may result in them becoming ill or even dying.
+If a recipe changes you must check the new ingredients and make any necessary changes to the file as soon as the change is made; any delay means that customers are being given incorrect information, which may result in them becoming ill or even dying.

 Signposting: distance sales